 Bicycles and other human powered vehicles are also great ideas, because of their maneuverability and independence from fuel.
 There are obvious downsides as well, but depending on how far you have to go, and what kind of shape you’re in, they could be a really great option.

-How About Using Sailboats As a Bug Out Vehicle?
+How About The Idea of a Bug Out Boat?

 In the middle of my corporate ladder climbing career (which lasted less than 3 years), I read the story of a young boy who single handedly sailed the world in a 16 foot boat.